“New York had all the iridescence of the beginning of the world.”

 ― F. Scott Fitzgerald

 I’m not quite a “world traveler,” but I’ve been around: Paris, the Andes…Tel Aviv, Chicago, even Tijuana.
-I say “yes” to just about any invitation to pack a carry on and hop on a jet.
+I say “yes” to just about any invitation to pack a carry-on and hop on a jet.
 I’ve also been lucky enough in the past to have a job that sent me all over the country (not that I always appreciate these extra-office assignments).
-But until recently, that great city on the Hudson and eluded my grasp.
+But until recently, that great city on the Hudson had eluded my grasp.